jmilabs/dev-setup/existing-code-writeup.md

 | ... | ... | ... |
 | Vancomycin | SA | 7453 |

-Now we add the isolate counts to each frequency distribution.
+Now store the results in the frequency distirbution by calling `FrequencyDistribution#addOrganismCodeFrequency `.

 ```
 SQLUtil::getConnection.exec( query ).each{ | row |